vertica/VerticaPy/docs/source/user_guide_machine_learning_model_tracking.rst

     top_model = my_experiment_1.load_best_model(metric = "auc")

 The experiment object facilitates not only model tracking but also makes cleanup super easy, especially in real-world scenarios where there is often a large number of leftover models.
 The :py:func:`~verticapy.machine_learning.vertica.LogisticRegression.drop` method drops from the database the info of the experiment and all associated models other than those specified in the keeping_models list.

 .. ipython:: python
     :okwarning:

-    my_experiment_1.drop(keeping_models=[top_model.model_name])
+    my_experiment_1.drop(keeping_models = [top_model.model_name])

 Experiments are also helpful for performing grid search on hyper-parameters.
-The following example shows how they can be used to study the impact of the max_iter parameter on the prediction performance of :py:mod:`~verticapy.machine_learning.vertica.linear_model.LogisticRegression` models.
+The following example shows how they can be used to study the impact of the ``max_iter`` parameter on the prediction performance of :py:mod:`~verticapy.machine_learning.vertica.linear_model.LogisticRegression` models.

 .. ipython:: python
     :suppress: